branubian/MNIST-digit-recognition-artificial-neural-network/README.md

-# MNIST digit recognition artificial neural network
+# MNIST digit recognition artificial neural network from scratch

 Artificial neural network built from scratch without using pytorch, keras or other machine learning libraries.